Alerts

 Keeping up with homework

-• Talk to your students about the purpose of homework.
+• Talk to your child about the purpose of homework.
 It might help to explain that, just like a favorite sport or hobby, practice is required to improve.

-• Make sure students have a comfortable, quiet and distraction-free spot to do homework.
+• Make sure your child has a comfortable, quiet and distraction-free spot to do homework.

 • Don’t hover, but be available for guidance with instructions, and check to make sure the work is complete.
 Don’t forget to add praise for a job well done.